ConorWarrilow/Academic-Success-Analysis/readme.md

 # $${\color{#00D8DB}\text{5.
 Machine Learning}}$$
-The start to end process of machine learning is far from linear, in fact, its quite the opposite, and looks more like this:
+The start to end process of machine learning is far from linear, in fact, its quite the opposite, and looks more like the below diagram.

 <details>
   <summary>$${\color{#72B3A2}\text{View Workflow Diagram}}$$</summary>